DexterInd/deprecated-micropython-gigglebot/docs/source/index.rst

 For step by step installation instructions and how to get started, please see the main `GiggleBot website <https://www.gigglebot.io/pages/program-the-gigglebot-robot-micropython>`_

+For an introduction to MicroPython on the Micro:Bit, see the `official tutorial <https://microbit-micropython.readthedocs.io/en/latest/index.html>`_.

 .. toctree::